Neta2393/Advanced-CSS-CH2/Secret-Password-CH3/README.md

 ## Accountability

 This challenge proved to be challenging.
 While trying to debug my code I hit a few bumps and although the password generator reads as undefined I learned alot.
 I worked on this up until the very end and I am proud of what I accomplished.
-In the spirit of not getting 0 I am conceeding to the password challenge just for tonight so I can turn it in on time.
-I will continue to look at the code and try to find where I went wrong.
-You can do all but generate a code.
+I will continue to grow andd learn from this challenge and others.

 ## Sources